learn-tdd-in/learntdd.in/cocoa-touch/_commits.md

 +}{% endraw %}
 ```

-This is a behavioral need, so instead of implementing the code to fix this directly, we step down from the acceptance test level and write a unit test for the `MessageStore`.
+This is a behavioral need, so instead of implementing the code to fix this directly, we step down from the acceptance test level and write a unit test for the `PostStore`.
 Our goal is to reproduce the acceptance test failure at the unit level, so that we know exactly what this unit needs to do to accomplish our overall goal.

 Red: Expected store.count() to be 1 but was 0

 This failed assertion is exactly the same problem we see at the acceptance level, so now we're ready to implement this behavior.

-### Increase message count when `create()` is called [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/cocoa-touch/commit/2b344d0c4441892b6ede2e5c75e96027fff50538)
+### Increase message count when `create()` is called [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/cocoa-touch/commit/4a129a8f4358a83e5b11c4f4a48bf04469049579)

 #### Learn TDD in Cocoa Touch/Message.swift